robert-osborne/django-kevin/README.md

 7. Run the project in prod
 8. Deploy to Heroku

-*note: these instructions show creation of a project called "icecream".
+*Note: these instructions show creation of a project called "icecream".
 You should replace this name with the actual name of your project.*

 Create your project